chaseruskin/legoHDL/docs/src/glossary.md

 # Glossary

-In this section, key terms are listed and defined relating to legoHDL.
+This section lists and defines key terms relating to legoHDL.

 ### Block